xp-framework/csv/README.md

 Reading
 ------
 CSV data can be read off any input stream.
-Character set decoding is accomplished by passing a charset to TextReader, or `NULL` to use auto-detection.
+Character set decoding is accomplished by passing a charset to TextReader, or `null` to use auto-detection.

 ```php
 use text\csv\CsvListReader;